shmider/autoclicker/README.md

 </ul>

-I desided to upload the tool source code to here for others that might want to develop a auto clicker will have a starting point.
+I decided to upload the tool source code here for others that might want to develop an auto clicker that will have a starting point.